Ways to Cut Grocery Costs

 Meal planning is a great way to save at the grocery store.
 If you have a strategy for the week as to what meals you will make and list the ingredients you need, you aren’t as likely to overspend.
 Buying only what you have listed and need to make the planned meals and for snacks is critical to saving money.

-When meal planning, think about how one ingredient can be used several times during the week.
+When meal planning, consider how one ingredient can be used multiple times throughout the week.
 A pound of pasta isn’t going to set you back too much and can be prepared in different ways.
 Resist the temptation to shop while hungry.
 You might end up with a cart full of unnecessary food and impulse buys some of which may get wasted.

 3. You don’t need to pay someone to prepackage food for you!